Butare/butare.github.io/kubernetes_ytube.md

 - `Ingress.spec.rules.http`: is not related to `http:` in the browser.
 It is for forwarding incoming request to the internal service
 - `Ingress.spec.rules.host`;
 	- should be a valid domain address
-	- should map domain name to Node's IP address, which is the entry point of the node or any K8s cluster
+	- should map the Domain name to Node's IP address, which is the entrypoint to the K8s cluster.
+		- if K8s cluster has multiple nodes, one of them should have an IP address mapped to the domain name mentioned in Ingress host

 ### Ingress vs. External Service (.yaml)